essentialenemy/noir/about.md

 ---

 <p class="message">
-  This page serves as an example which you can rename or delete as you see necessary.
-You could always include it in a navigation area as well.
+  You can rename or delete this example page as you see necessary.
 </p>

 ### What is Lorem Ipsum?